LDS Church History documents that their mormon founder, Joseph Smith, lied to a large group of people about his having multiple wives.

 1844 – Joseph Smith dies.

 Is it a coincidence that Joseph Smith died not long after lying in public about his polygamy, and coming up with revelations that basically allow him to what would otherwise be considered as adultery?
 Possibly so.
-But Deuteronomy does seem to indicate that a prophet who speaks presumptuously for God will die, so this could be an easy indicator of a false prophet.
+But the quoted scripture Deuteronomy does seem to indicate that a prophet who speaks presumptuously for God will die, so this could be an easy indicator of a false prophet.